Moving After the Death of Your Loved One

 - The best location to find support.
 Depending on your situation, you may find it comforting to move near family and friends, especially if you have young children.
 You may want to relocate near a military installation for a variety of services for yourself as well as your children.

 - Seeking new employment.
 You may want to consider looking into employment opportunities before you decide where to move.
 If you're seeking employment through the federal government, you may be able to take advantage of special preference programs.
+Contact Military OneSource’s Spouse Education and Career Opportunities to get a certified career counselor in your corner.
+Your SECO career coach can connect you with employers, education or other career resources in your current or new area.

 - The affordability of your location.
 Perhaps you need to relocate to a place that allows you to live comfortably with your survivor benefits.